 Eastdale Village, Poughkeepsie, New York

-Trends in housing – whether related to affordability, availability, or type – all shape how our county’s population will change.
+Trends in housing – whether related to affordability, availability, or type – shape how our county’s population will change.
 For most of us, our trips for the day start and end at home.
 Where we choose to live, or can afford to live, is more important than where we work when trying to understand our transportation needs.
 To grasp how housing trends might impact our future transportation system, we sought to answer two basic questions:

 - What are the current trends in the county’s housing stock and prices?

 - How do we expect these housing dynamics to change in the future?

 We reviewed data from various sources to understand how housing changes will impact our transportation system.
 Below is a summary of those key trends, their implications, and ideas for how we might address them.

 Trend 1.
 The detached single-family home will continue to make up much of our housing stock